Cocorico84/chess_tournament/README.md

 ```
 # Contributor

-Corentin Zheng is the contributor.
-But if you have any suggestions to improve the chess manager, you can create an issue.
+If you have any suggestions to improve the chess manager, you can create an issue.